Net Charge Accretion in Magnetized Kerr Black Holes

 As already mentioned above, in our model a charged particle comes in from infinity along the magnetic field lines with a certain energy $E>1$ and impact parameter $b$.
-Due to the scale invariance of GR, the relevant model's parameters reduce to the BH's specific spin $\alpha\equiv\frac{J}{M^{2}}$, the magnetic field strength parameter $\varepsilon\equiv\frac{e}{m}B_{0}M$, as well as $E$ and $b$.
+Due to the scale invariance of general relativity, the relevant model's parameters reduce to the BH's specific spin $\alpha\equiv\frac{J}{M^{2}}$, the magnetic field strength parameter $\varepsilon\equiv\frac{e}{m}B_{0}M$, as well as $E$ and $b$.
 We write down the particles' EOM, and relate the impact parameter $b$ to the conserved angular momentum $L$.

 In Sec.~\ref{chap:Trajectory Space} we investigate the various types of orbits and explore the structure of the trajectory space, by numerically solving the EOM for a variety of initial conditions.
 We distinguish between three types of orbits: those falling into the BH, those escaping to infinity, and orbits that stay trapped forever in the BH exterior.
 In our analysis, we focus on the central absorption domain $0\leq b<b_{1}$ and numerically evaluate $b_{1}$ for a variety of parameters, providing a lower bound on the absorption cross section.
 In addition, we carefully take the $\varepsilon\to-\infty$ limit of the EOM, which exhibits significant simplification and thereby provides a valuable insight on the accretion behavior at large magnetic fields.